Key facts

 Entry requirements

-• Bachelor degree with a minimum distinction average (70% and above, or equivalent) in the final year of study and in a cognate discipline to the proposed research thesis area; or
+• completion of a bachelor degree with a minimum distinction average (70% and above, or equivalent) in the final year of study and in a cognate discipline to the proposed research thesis area

-• Coursework Master or Honours degree with a minimum distinction average (70% and above, or equivalent) in a cognate discipline to the proposed research thesis area.
+• completion of a masters or honours degree with a minimum distinction average (70% and above, or equivalent) in a cognate discipline to the proposed research thesis area

 Fees and scholarships